R46 (New York City Subway car): Post-overhaul and mishaps

 Since the late 2000s, the R46s have undergone intermittent rounds of scheduled maintenance as their parts age over time to extend their usefulness until their retirement.
-As of January 2024, the R46s are the oldest active subway cars, and the second oldest active rolling stock within the NYCT system, at years old, behind the R44s still in operation on the Staten Island Railway.
+Since January 2022, the R46s have been the oldest active subway cars at years old.
+They are also the second oldest active rolling stock within the NYCT system, behind the R44s still in reserve service on the Staten Island Railway.

 On May 2, 2014, set 5742–5745 was involved in a derailment due to track defects while running on the F. The whole set was pulled from service, but was repaired and returned to service in February 2016.

 On June 27, 2017, set 6150–6153 was involved in a derailment north of 125th Street while running on the A. The whole set was pulled from service.
 Cars 6150–6151 suffered body damage as they collided with tunnel columns and were retired.
 Car 6151 was briefly retained and fitted with strip maps, colored wraps, and had some seats removed to serve as a non-operational mockup for future retrofits, all as a part of the 2017 action plan.
 Meanwhile, cars 6152–6153 were linked with cars 6206–6207 to create a new four-car set and re-entered service.

 On September 20, 2020, set 6062–6065 was involved in a derailment at 14th Street while running on the A when a man placed track tie plates onto the main rails, causing the train to derail.
 The whole set was pulled from service.
 Car 6062 suffered body damage as it collided with track-side columns and was retired.
 Meanwhile, cars 6063–6065 were linked with car 6212 to create a new four-car set and re-entered service.
 Car 6214, no longer paired with a mate, was subsequently taken out of service.

 Set 5550–5553 was involved in a shooting in April 2022 while running on the and has been out of service ever since the incident.

-The car in which the shooting occurred was separated from the rest of the set.
+On August 18, 2025, a battery box fire occurred in car 5686 at 36th Street while running on the N. Although only the lead car sustained damage, because the R46 fleet is currently being retired at the time, the entire 4-car set was permanently retired instead of being repaired, before being scrapped in February 2026.